 The accessory package is simple; two WIFI antenna, two SATA6Gb/s cables, a USB driver stick, case and cable stickers, M.2 screw kits, an EU regulatory notice, and a quick start guide.

 The brushed aluminum finish of the heatsinks is a nice touch and blends nicely into the background with the PCB and the decorative rivet holes.
 The motherboard is jet black, and looks like it is meant to fade into the background of your build.
 Fan control is a bit more interesting here.
-Let’s start with the fan header current ratings; the CPU fan header is rated up to 2A (circled in red), the pump header is rated for up to 3A (circled in red), and the six system fan headers are rated up to 1A (circled in green).
+Let’s start with the fan header current ratings; the CPU fan header is rated up to 2A (circled in red), the pump header is rated for up to 3A (circled in blue), and the six system fan headers are rated up to 1A (circled in green).
 The CPU fan header can detect which operational mode it should be in, the pump header is by default in PWM mode, and the system fan headers are in DC mode by default.
 All the headers can support both types of fan modes.

 The back of this motherboard is actually kind of interesting.
 For starters, there are eight ISL6617 phase doublers, so MSI put a bit more effort into this motherboard compared to others in this price range that forgo the use of doublers.
 There is also one other peculiar feature; there is a hole in the center of the CPU socket.
 This hole in this position has traditionally been used solely on liquid nitrogen overclocking capable motherboards and allows for a thermocouple to go under the CPU socket.
 There could be two reasons for this; MSI just used a PCB design from another motherboard designed for extreme overclocking or they decided to offer up this board to those who might want to break DDR4 Raptor Lake records with liquid nitrogen.
 The motherboard also features a few headers on the motherboard that are omitted from the manual, headers that are typically used for internal debugging but also useful for those in “the know”.